AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-10-my-9-favorite-video-games-of-all-time.md

 Your goal?
 To make it inside...
 It's in the name, after all.

 <figure>
-{% include posts/picture.html img="inside" format="JPG" alt="An underwater scene from the game." %}
+{% include posts/picture.html img="inside" alt="An underwater scene from the game." %}
 <figcaption>Image credits: <a href="https://inside.fandom.com/wiki/Long-Haired_Creatures?file=Long-Haired_Creature_%28slightly-edited%29.png">TheMightyAtom</a></figcaption>
 </figure>